ryangerardwilson/rgwml/README.md

 - **`.rename_columns(rename_map: Vec<(&str, &str)>)`**: Renames columns as specified in the provided mapping.

-- **`.where_(column: &str, operator: &str, value: &str, comparison_type: &str)`**: Filters rows based on a condition.
-Supports text, numeric, and timestamp comparisons.
+- **`.where_(column: &str, operator: &str, value: T, comparison_type: &str)`**: Filters rows based on a condition, supporting text, numeric, and timestamp comparisons.
+The value parameter accepts any type T that implements the CompareValue trait, allowing for flexible comparisons.

 6. License
 ----------